-Klipkraal On-site Switching / Collector Substation and associated 132kV/400kV Power Line (part of a separate BA application).
+• Klipkraal On-site Switching / Collector Substation and associated 132kV/400kV Power Line (part of a separate BA application).

-The 3220 Sutherland Geological Map (Council of Geosciences, Pretoria) indicates that a small portion of the proposed Klipkraal WEF 1 is underlain by the Jurassic Dolerite while the rest of the footprint is underlain by the Adelaide Subgroup (Beaufort Group).
-The PalaeoMap of the South African Heritage Resources Information System) indicates that the Palaeontological Sensitivity of the Jurassic Dolerite is Zero as it is igneous in origin and thus unfossiliferous while that of the Adelaide Subgroup is Very High (Almond and Pether, 2009; Almond et al., 2013).
-Large areas of the development on the PalaeoMap are underlain by white and indicates that these areas have not been allocated so a specific Palaeontological Sensitivity.
-The updated Geology (Council of Geosciences, Pretoria); refines the geology of the 1983 Geological Map and indicates that the north-eastern portion is underlain by Jurassic dolerite, the largest portion of the development is underlain by the Middleton Formation with the south western portion underlain by the Balfour Formation.
-Both the Middleton and Balfour Formations forms part of Adelaide Subgroup (Beaufort Group).
+3220 Sutherland Geological Map indicates that the south-western portion as well as a small portion in the development is underlain by Jurassic Dolerite while the rest of the footprint is underlain by the Teekloof Formation of the Adelaide Subgroup (Beaufort Group, Karoo Supergroup).

+The PalaeoMap of the South African Heritage Resources Information System indicates that the Palaeontological Sensitivity of the Jurassic Dolerite is Zero as it is igneous in origin and thus unfossiliferous while that of the Adelaide Subgroup is Very High (Almond and Pether, 2009; Almond et al., 2013).
+Large areas in the development are underlain by white and indicates that these areas have not been allocated so a specific Palaeontological Sensitivity.
+This Map differs considerable from the Geological Map.

+Updated Geology (Council of Geosciences, Pretoria; refines the geology of the 1983 Geological Map and indicates that the entire Klipkraal WEF 2 is underlain by the Middleton Formation (Adelaide Subgroup, Beaufort Group.

 In the last few decades extensive research and collecting have been conducted by palaeontologists in this part of the basin and the Fraserburg area was found to be highly fossiliferous.
-A two day-site-specific field survey of the development footprint was conducted on foot 24-26 September 2021.
+A three day-site-specific field survey of the development footprint was conducted on foot 24-26 September 2021.
 Various fossiliferous sites, where fossils were found to be well-preserved, has been identified in the development footprint.

 As the site visit was conducted in 2021 the layout of the WEF was not yet known.
-The specific layout of the Klipkraal WEF 1 development was thus not investigated in detail.
+The specific layout of the Klipkraal WEF 2 development was thus not investigated in detail.
 It is thus recommended that a Palaeontological Walkdown of the development is conducted pre-construction once the final design details are available.
-The appointed Palaeontologist will also have to include a Chance Find Protocol for the Klipkraal WEF 1 development and training of accountable supervisory personnel by a qualified palaeontologist in the recognition of fossil heritage is necessary.
+The appointed Palaeontologist will also have to include a Chance Find Protocol for the Klipkraal WEF 2 development and training of accountable supervisory personnel by a qualified palaeontologist in the recognition of fossil heritage is necessary.